wp-plugins/youtube-playlist-thumbs/readme.txt

 		 yptThumbHeight(); //update the thumb height
     });

-A Javascript event takes place at the end of a playlist that you can use to trigger other events:
+A Javascript event triggers at the end of a playlist.
+It can used to trigger other events:

-	Event.listen('playlistEnd', function () { //playist finished last video
+	$(document).on('playlistEnd', function () { //playlist finished last video
 	    alert("That's all, thanks for watching!"); //do something });